-APPEALS PROCEDURE
+DISMISSAL APPEALS

 Appeals may be made, in writing, to the Director or College President.
 The termination appeal may only apply to cases of inappropriate behavior in the learning environment.
 An attendance appeal can be made in an individual course regarding absenteeism affecting a course grade.
 However, the student will still be required to make up for the time missed, even if the appeal is granted.
-The appeal should be clear, concise, and well documented and made within a reasonable time (typically a two-week period).
+The Appeals Committee will review the request and provide written notification of the decision within 30 days.
+See Appeals Policy & Procedure in Conduct Policy - Section IV